-(Matthew 26:10) But Jesus, aware of this, said to them, "Why do you trouble the woman?
-For she has done a beautiful thing to me.
+(Matthew 26:10) When Jesus understood it, he said unto them, Why trouble ye the woman? for she hath wrought a good work upon me.

 Jesus immediately defended the honor and intention of the woman who sought to bless Him.
 Jesus rebuked His disciples for rebuking the woman.
 Why were they trying to redirect the gift she was giving Jesus?
 Were they really concerned for the poor?
 Why were they causing her trouble for doing Him an innocent thing?
 She broke no laws to bless Jesus and anoint Him with oil.
 She did perform a good service for Jesus, but a service preparing Him for burial (which the disciples still refused to believe would happen).
 Jesus was known for His humility; therefore, Jesus did not say that He deserved to have His head anointed because He was the King of the universe and the promised Messiah.
 He simply accepted the good gift from the woman and defended her conduct.